NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 }
 ```

-## listKeysFiltered(): list keys in keystore to update a given FQDN
+## listKeysFiltered(): list keys in keystore suitable to sign update request for a given FQDN
 ```
 // arguments: 1
 // 1 argument: